RaghadNasiaf/holbertonschool-low_level_programming/variables_if_else_while/README.md

-# C - Variables, if, else, while
+C - Variables, if, else, while

-Intro tasks using variables, conditionals and loops in C.